2001-SamLiu/Jsonl-Generator-for-AST/README.md

-# Transform_AST_to_JSON
+# JSONL-Generator-for-AST

-This repository provides program for transforming AST to JSON file.
+This repository provides service for generating  JSONL file of the ASTs of source codes written in different languages.

 ## Prerequisite